mepe235/ICT_302_2019_Fall/readings and resources/Week 10/Week 10.2—Explore.md

 ### introduction (15:17 to 15:19)

+- look at pages and posts
 - answer the same questions
   - what are the attributes?
   - what are the datatypes for these attributes?
-- look at pages and posts
+- also ask what attributes could be helpful
 - look at both the content type on the backend and the presentation on the frontend
   - where do you see differences?
   - are they differences in content model or in presentation?